gattosazio/mist-express-v1/README.md

 ## 🧠 System Architecture & Workflow

-MISSU acts as a secure backend participant in a real-time audio room.
+MIST acts as a secure backend participant in a real-time audio room.
 The current voice and data flow operates as follows:

 1. **User Voice** streams into LiveKit.
 2. **LiveKit** routes audio to the MISSU backend worker.